Investigating the Design Space of Diffusion Models for Speech Enhancement: Results

 \subsection{SDE}

 Figure~\ref{fig:experiment_b} shows the results of the \cgls{sde} experiment.
-The results show more variation compared to the preconditioning experiment, which suggests the noise schedule has a larger influence on performance compared to the preconditioning.
 It can be seen that the OUVE and OUVE\textsubscript{2} \cglspl{sde} show very similar performance.
 This means that while we argue the OUVE\textsubscript{2} formulation is more practical, it does not lead to a performance improvement.
-More interestingly, the \cgls{ve} \cgls{sde} shows similar performance to OUVE and OUVE\textsubscript{2}, except in terms of ${\dsnr}$ for ${n_{\mathrm{steps}} \inlineleq 8}$.
+More interestingly, the \cgls{ve} \cgls{sde} shows similar performance to OUVE and OUVE\textsubscript{2} for ${n_{\mathrm{steps}} \inlinegeq 8}$.
 Since the \cgls{ve} \cgls{sde} presents no drift of the diffusion process from the clean speech towards the noisy speech, this result suggests that the performance of diffusion-based speech enhancement cannot be attributed to such a drift as suggested in~\cite{welker2022speech,richter2023speech}.
 Moreover, since the \cgls{ve} \cgls{sde} imposes a substantially larger prior mismatch compared to OUVE and OUVE\textsubscript{2}, this result also suggests that a prior mismatch is not necessarily responsible for a performance drop as suggested in~\cite{lay2023reducing}.
-Similar conclusions can be drawn when comparing the \cgls{vp} and OUVP \cglspl{sde}.
-Indeed, they show similar performance at large ${n_{\mathrm{steps}}}$, and the \cgls{vp} \cgls{sde} shows substantially higher performance at small ${n_{\mathrm{steps}}}$.
+Similar conclusions can be drawn when comparing the \cgls{vp} and OUVP \cglspl{sde}: they show similar performance at large ${n_{\mathrm{steps}}}$, and the \cgls{vp} \cgls{sde} shows substantially higher performance at small ${n_{\mathrm{steps}}}$.
 This means that in this particular example, the drift of the diffusion process from the clean speech towards the noisy speech actually has a detrimental effect on performance, despite the reduced prior mismatch.
-The BBED \cgls{sde} shows similar performance to the OUVE \cgls{sde} on VBDMD and slightly lower performance on the MultiCorpus dataset.
-This is in opposition to~\cite{lay2023reducing}, where the BBED \cgls{sde} showed superior performance compared to the OUVE \cgls{sde} on VBDMD, allegedly due to the reduced prior mismatch.
-We were unable to reproduce this result when using the EDM preconditioning and our training procedure.
-Finally, the cosine \cgls{sde} shows significantly higher ${\dpesq}$ scores on VBDMD for ${n_{\mathrm{steps}} \inlinegeq 8}$, but shows the lowest ${\destoi}$ and ${\dsnr}$ scores on the MultiCorpus dataset for ${n_{\mathrm{steps}} \inlinegeq 8}$.
+The BBED \cgls{sde} shows similar performance to the OUVE and OUVE\textsubscript{2} \cglspl{sde} despite the minimized prior mismatch.
+Finally, the cosine \cgls{sde} shows significantly higher ${\dpesq}$ scores on VBDMD.